 The Company's 2018 Equity Incentive Plan (the "2018 Plan") provides for the issuance of a total of 9,977,175 shares of common stock in the form of incentive stock options, nonqualified stock options, and restricted stock awards to the Company's directors, officers, employees and outside consultants.
-The 2018 Plan is administered by the Board of Directors or, at the discretion of the Board of Directors, by a committee of the Board of Directors.
+The 2018 Plan is administered by the Board of Directors or, at the discretion of the Board of Directors.
 The exercise prices, vesting and other restrictions are determined at the discretion of the Board of Directors, or its committee if so delegated.